 Heavy Shedding

 The German Shepherd is a heavy shedder who molts all year round.
-Their level of shedding is also higher in spring and fall in preparation for the heat in summer and the cold in winter.
+Their level of shedding is also higher in spring and fall in preparation for the summer heat and the winter cold.

-This is what’s known as “blowing their coat” and means you will need to regularly brush your dog’s fur and be ready to put up with quite a bit of mess around the house!
+This is known as “blowing their coat” and means you must regularly brush your dog’s fur and be ready to put up with quite a bit of mess around the house!

 The questions you should assess yourself on are:

-- Do you have time for regular grooming your German Shepherd, especially in the spring and fall, when they shed more than in other months?
+• Do you have time for regular grooming of your German Shepherd, especially in the spring and fall, when they shed more than in other months?

-- Would you hire the services of a professional groomer if you can’t meet the regular grooming needs of your dog?
+• Would you hire the services of a professional groomer if you can’t meet your dog’s regular grooming needs?

 If you consider yourself willing to adapt to these traits and dedicate yourself to a German Shepherd’s needs, you are ready for the third step in the adoption process.
 You can now find a reliable rescue or shelter.